yasd251/yasd251.github.io/_mymind/Secret Santa Savior.md

 title: Secret Santa Savior
 date: 2023-11-22
 ---
-I found this website as I was prepping for Student Council's upcoming event:
+I found this website as we was prepping for Student Council's upcoming event:
 [Secret Santa: arcanis.github.io](https://github.com/arcanis/secretsanta)

 What an absolute gem this is, thank you arcanis.